cxs-css/cxs/README.md

 ### Pseudoclasses

-To add a pseudoclass to the generated CXS classname, pass a string to `options.child`.
+To add a pseudoclass to the generated cxs classname, pass a string to `options.child`.

 ```js
 const rule = cxs('color: lime', { child: ':hover' })